trendscenter/coinstac/SECURITY.md

 Containers are given two mounted read-write `output` and `transfer` folders to output final results and send data as files to other Clients.

 ## Contributions
-If there are any questions, errors, or additions to this guide please feel free to file an issue on the repo [here](https://github.com/trendscenter/coinstac/issues).
+If there are any questions, errors, or additions to this guide or security concerns please feel free to file an issue on the repo [here](https://github.com/trendscenter/coinstac/issues).